cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### getToken method
 ​
-API keys use the same API in the SDK, using `getToken` you will need to set the additional flag `apiKeyMode` to true to handle headers appropriately.
+The getToken method is an option that will enable you to write your own logic in how the SDK should obtain the token.
+The classic usage is an implementation that returns a static value but you can, as an example, create a logic that will test your token and change it for another one if anything goes wrong.
+Note that if you want to explicitly use an API Key you must to set the additional flag `apiKeyMode` to true to so the SDK can the right headers properly.
 ​
 ```js
 const client = new CogniteClient({